Amicalola & Springer Mountain: Day 1

 “Where can I get one of those caps?”
 I ask.

-After weighing my pack, I take a picture with the entrance arch, and hike up the Approach Trail.
+I hoist my pack onto the pack scale, note down the weight (36 lbs), and pass through the entrance arch.
 Amicalola Falls cascades down before me.
 Breathtaking, I think.
+Local hikers mingle with backpackers.
+I pass by a man hauling several pounds of photography gear, snapping close-up shots of the falls.
 9 miles and 600 steps later, I summit Springer Mountain and head to Springer Mountain Shelter.

-A couple hikers are already there: Matt, an former Peace Corps member and art major who now works in software, and Tom, an analyst.
+A couple hikers are already there: Matt, a former Peace Corps member and art major who now works in software, and Tom, an analyst.

 I’m glad I did my art degree.
 I use it every day.
 It makes me appreciate the beauty in everything.”